 Text copied to clipboard!

-• Bachelor's or Master's degree in Wildlife Biology, Ecology, or a related field.
+• Bachelor’s or Master’s degree in biology, ecology, or related field

-• Experience with field research and data analysis.
+• Experience in field research and data analysis

 Potential interview questions